Digital Transformation Playbook

 Is your business ready to reimagine how it operates?Download the Ebook

-This report is based on recommendations made in a webinar hosted by WBR Insights, and presented by Hitachi Solutions.
+This report is based on recommendations made in a webinar hosted by WBR Insights and presented by Hitachi Solutions.
 The webinar focused on bridging gaps within service strategies in order to meet shifting customer expectations around outcome-based service models.

 What kind of Field Service Organization are you?

-- Director of Field Service|
+|Answers to Director of Field Service|

 - How often do our technicians require multiple visits to address service requests?